PhantomGamers/SFP/README.md

 }
 ```

+If that key is included along with custom patches, the custom patches will be applied first, followed by the default patches.

 ### Matching against pages with variable titles

 Certain pages will have titles that change either depending on the user's language settings or some other factor.